CcesarrK/CcesarrK/README.md

 ## About Me

-I'm Augusto, a software developer with a passion for solving problems by developing efficient solutions.
+I'm Cesar, a software developer with a passion for solving problems by developing efficient solutions.

 I'm a full stack developer, having developed multiple projects on freelance.
 I'm a fast learner and I'm always looking for new challenges.